adoboscan21/Memory-Tools/README.md

     go run .
     ```

-    You'll see messages in the console indicating the server is listening on port 8080 and that scheduled snapshots are enabled (if configured).
+    You'll see messages in the console indicating the server is listening on port 8080, that scheduled snapshots are enabled, and the TTL cleaner is starting (if configured).

 ---